-Easily create frames around existing objects: select the objects and choose Create frame on the context menu.
+Easily create frames around existing objects: select the objects, click three dots on the context menu, and choose Create frame.

 Creating a frame around board objects

-To rename a frame, double-click its heading or choose the option on the frame context menu.
+To rename a frame, double-click its heading or choose the option under three dots on the context menu.

 Renaming a frame